 I feel you.
 Keeping constant fresh veggies on hand is enough of a struggle without adding in how to cook them in a tasty way or, worst-case, hiding them inside something else to trick your broccoli-are-death screaming offspring.

 Try Pasta Primavera via Giadia de Laurentiis and Food Network.
 Vegetable Stir Fry with Noodles via Budget Bytes (with a delicious homemade sauce that takes three ingredients.)
 Or 14 Veggie-Rich Recipes from Better Homes and Gardens. *Side-note, yes I know scurvy isn’t caused by lack of veggies.

-3. “I am NOT IN THE MOOD FOR THIS!”
+3. “I am NOT IN THE FUCKING MOOD!”

 Breakfast for dinner.
 It’s quick and hardly anyone will complain about it because everyone loves breakfast.

 Always a good standby-egg and meat sandwiches, like Daniel Seidman lists on Delish.com.
 Maybe good old pancakes like these ones via Incredible Egg.org.
 Or try 18 Healthy and Hearty Breakfast Ideas by Mara Betsch via Prevention.

 4. “Seriously, I just fed you guys yesterday”

 I think the endless repetition of prep-cook-clean is actually worse than the cooking itself.
 It’s like shoveling while it’s still snowing, while snowmen stand around the driveway asking, “What’s for dinner?
 What is that?
 I don’t like that.”
 Go away, snowmen.
 I fed your little snow bellies yesterday.